ARMmbed/mbed-os-5-docs/docs/bare_metal/using_bare_metal.md

     }
     ```

-The application is now ready to compile, and it will include the events library and all its dependencies.
+The application is now ready to compile, and will include the events library.

 ## 3. Compiling and running the application